How is Thrive connected to Urban Abbey?

 One environment in 2 settings: Setting #1 a beautiful home where women enjoy restful living and downtime on evenings and weekends.
 The address for this facility is private so that mom and baby can feel their home is safe and secure.
 Setting #2 all services and connections with training professionals, education, equipping and life skills happen onsite at Urban Abbey

 Who are Thrive staff?

-In addition to the support of Urban Abbey staff, there are four staff specific to the Thrive environment.
+n addition to the support of Urban Abbey staff, there are two staff specific to the Thrive environment.
 The Director oversees the environment, as a whole, along with an Assistant Director.
-The Site Supervisor cares for the Residence and provides care for the women while they are there.
-She has an Assistant Site Supervisor who assists.
+They care for the residence and the women while they are there.
 The staff of Thrive function to create individualized Thrive plans to assist participants as they journey towards flourishing.
 They function as:

 - navigators who assist participants to find the right service providers and professionals to meet their journey requirements.
 These may be in the fields of prenatal and postnatal education and care, parenting skills and education, budgeting, decision making, life skill training, recovery and relapse counsel, behavioral therapy counseling, continuing education.

 - facilitators of hands-on training in familiar fields.
 We have a kitchen and eventually a cafe/bakery where women will be invited to learn and practice new skills

 - observers who offer helpful and objective perspectives.